janmarkuslanger/w3c-app/README.md

 -   [ ] Structure app / remove messy code

 ## Questions
-For questions and support will free to create an issue or write an email to janmarkuslanger10121994@gmail.com
+For questions and support feel free to create an issue or write an email to janmarkuslanger10121994@gmail.com

 ## Issues
 If you found a bug, then please create an issue.
-It will help a lot.
+It will help me a lot to make my work better. :)

 ## Contribution
 Pull requests are always welcome.
 I am always happy to see others working on